kminevskiy/jekyll-now/_posts/2017-04-21-linked-list-part1.md

 First, we define our `Node` class.
 Each node has 2 attributes - its `value` (actual "thing" you want to store inside this node) and a pointer (this one will reference the `next` node).
 Initially, each newly initialized node points to `nil` (nowhere).
 Why?
 That's because we don't know if we may want to add any new nodes in the future.
 Our linked list class has 1 public attribute and that is its `head`.
 Don't think about this particular attribute as of something special - it simply represents our current list of nodes.
 In our case, it's a list of only 1 node.

 Linked list with one node?
 Strange and probably useless, so let's add some more nodes.
-For that we'll have to define a new instance method on the LinkedList class:
+For that we'll have to define a new instance method on the `LinkedList` class:

-{% highlight ruby linenos %}
+{% highlight ruby %}
 # previous code skipped for brevity

 def unshift(value)